Utah Workers’ Compensation Claims: Eligibility, Filing, and Appeals

 All medical treatment related to your work injury will be covered through workers’ comp, including the cost of doctors’ visits, hospital bills, prescriptions, and prosthetic devices.
 You’ll also be reimbursed for the mileage you incur in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive temporary disability payments and a permanent disability award.

 You will be eligible to receive compensation for wage loss during the time you are temporarily disabled and unable to work.
-Temporary total disability payments are two-thirds of your average weekly wages, plus $5 a week for a dependent spouse and $5 each for up to four dependent children.
-Weekly benefits are subject to a minimum of $45 and a maximum of $790 per week (as of July 1, 2014).
+Temporary total disability payments are two-thirds of your average weekly wages, subject to a maximum set by law each year.
+As of July 1, 2016, the maximum benefit is $817 per week.
 Temporary disability payments are usually paid out every two weeks.

 You can continue to receive temporary total disability until your doctor finds that you’ve reached maximum medical improvement (MMI), meaning that your condition has plateaued and is not expected to improve.
 These benefits are available for a maximum of 312 weeks.

 If you’re able to return to part-time or light-duty work while you’re recovering, but earn less than your normal wages, you may eligible for temporary partial disability benefits.
-Temporary partial disability benefits are two-thirds of the difference in your average weekly wages, plus the allowance for dependents described above, and subject to the same minimum and maximum weekly amounts.
+Temporary partial disability benefits are two-thirds of the difference in your average weekly wages, plus $5 for each spouse and dependent minor child (up to four).
+The same weekly maximum mentioned above applies to temporary partial disability benefits.

-If you are found to be totally and permanent disabled, you will receive two-thirds of your average weekly wages, plus $5 a week for a dependent spouse and $5 each for up to four dependent children.
-Weekly benefits are subject to a maximum of $671 per week.
+If you are found to be totally and permanent disabled, you will receive two-thirds of your average weekly wages.
+Weekly benefits are subject to a maximum of $694 per week (as of July 1, 2016).
 Permanent total disability benefits are available for as long as you are totally disabled.
 These benefits are available only to workers with severely debilitating injuries.
 Workers are considered totally disabled only if they cannot return to their jobs and other work is not reasonably available to them.

 For most other workers, permanent partial disability benefits are available.
-Permanent partial disability benefits are two-thirds of your average weekly wages, plus $5 a week for a dependent spouse and $5 each for up to four dependent children.
-Weekly benefits are subject to a maximum of $527 per week.
+Permanent partial disability benefits are two-thirds of your average weekly wages, subject to a maximum of $545 per week (as of July 1, 2016).
 The duration of your benefits depends on the impairment rating assigned to you by your doctor.
 For injuries to certain body parts listed in a state schedule, workers can receive benefits for one to 218 weeks depending on the severity of the disability.
 For unscheduled injuries, workers can receive benefits for up to maximum of 312 weeks depending on the severity of the disability.

 What if My Claim Is Denied?